ChalmersGU-data-structure-courses/dsabook/src/markdown/07-analysis-part-3/02-dynamic-arrays.md

 ## Case study: Analysing dynamic arrays {#analysis-3:dynamic-arrays}

-Dynamic is a data structure that behaves just like a normal array, but where size may change over time.
+A dynamic array is a data structure that behaves just like a normal array, but where size may change over time.
-A dynamic array has a underlying *backing array* which is a normal fixed-size array.
+It has an underlying *backing array* which is a normal fixed-size array.
 When the backing array becomes full it resizes to a larger fixed-size array.

 In @sec:sequences:dynamic-arrays we alreay showed that the key insight is to not increase the size by a constant,